Kusanalee/welkin-claimer/README.md

 # Welkin-Claimer ![AppleScript Badge](https://img.shields.io/badge/AppleScript-Scripting-blue)

-The Welkin-Claimer is an AppleScript program designed to automate the process of opening the Genshin Impact app, performing a series of click actions, and then quitting the app.
+The Welkin-Claimer is an AppleScript program designed to automate the process of opening  Genshin Impact app, performing a series of click actions, and then quitting the app. (this description was totally not written by gpt because i couldn't be bothered)

 ## How it works